joshbivens/cis_2999_assessment/README.md

 ## Future Enhancements
 - Text formatting options
 - Multiple document interface (tabs)
-- More comprehensive syntax highlighting for additional languages
+- Syntax highlighting for additional languages

 ## Contributing
 Contributions, issues, and feature requests are welcome.
 Feel free to check [issues page](link_to_issues_page) if you want to contribute.